Separating and Collapsing Electoral Control Types: Preliminaries

 We now cover, and give brief reference labels to (though we at times may use these inheritances tacitly when the use is clear), some collapse, containment, and separation inheritances that hold.
+We will start these labels with the letter ``I'' as a mnemonic for that fact that these concepts are about inheritance.
 General-case collapse, $\subseteq$, and $\supseteq$ results imply, for each election system over linear orders, resp.,\ collapse, $\subseteq$, and $\supseteq$ results (let us shorthand that fact as I1).
 If a given general case result of this type \emph{happens} to in addition hold for every election system (not merely those over linear orders), we will refer to that as additionally being an I1${}^+$ case\@.
-Simply because their particular proofs do not ever draw on the vote types, the seven general-case collapses of~\cite{hem-hem-men:j:search-versus-decision}, and also our general containment results of Theorem~\ref{t:general-containments}, hold even as I1${}^+$ cases.
+Simply because their particular proofs do not ever draw on the vote types, the seven general-case collapses of~\citeA{hem-hem-men:j:search-versus-decision}, and also our general containment results of Theorem~\ref{t:general-containments}, hold even as I1${}^+$ cases.
 As to separation inheritances, if for some election system $\cale$ over linear orders and some reduced input $\itilde$ we have that $f_{\caledt'}(\itilde) - f_{\caledt}(\itilde) \neq \emptyset$ (as, crucially, is always the case if we have that for $\cale$ the $\subsetneq$ relation holds between $\calt$ and $\calt'$) and we in addition happen to have that in the general case the $\subseteq$ relation is known to hold between $\calt$ and $\calt'$, then we may conclude that $\subsetneq$ holds in our general case; the analogous claim holds for the $\supsetneq$ case, and we will refer to either of these, when they hold, as an I2 inheritance case.
 Incomparability in an election system (over linear orders) implies general-case incomparability (we will refer to this as I3), and strong incomparability in an election system (over linear orders) implies general-case strong incomparability (I3${}^*$).